 Raja Ampat Islands, Indonesia

 These stunning islands are the ones that inspired us to search for locations, accessible only by boat.
 They were included as a part of the 10 Interesting Facts about Sailing.
 Since then we couldn’t stop thinking about their unique beauty.
 So here they are again!
 In their true glory as of the first place, we advise you to visit if you are looking for a secluded holiday location.

 Raja Ampat Islands are situated in Indonesia’s West Papua province.
 It is a place that makes an impact both from above and below the water.
 What is so unique about this island group is that 75 percent of all coral species found on this planet can be seen there!
-With almost 600 coral species being recorded in the region it is no wonder that the Raja Ampat Islands are a real heaven for divers, snorkelers and people who just love exploring the depths of the ocean.
-However, as we said this region is not beautiful just below the water, because the incredible mini-island landscapes of Wayag and Piaynemo, jutting out from the turquoise sea is another view that captures your soul and leaves you speechless.
+With almost 600 coral species being recorded in the region, it is no wonder that the Raja Ampat Islands are a real heaven for divers, snorkelers, and people who just love exploring the depths of the ocean.
+However, as we said, this region is not beautiful just below the water, because the incredible mini-island landscapes of Wayag and Piaynemo, jutting out from the turquoise sea, is another view that captures your soul and leaves you speechless.

 Milolii Beach, Hawaii